 Therapeutic Hypothermia is Recommended (Between 32-36 Degrees) for At Least 24 hrs for Comatose Adult Patients with Return of Spontaneous Circulation After Cardiac Arrest (Including In-Hospital Cardiac Arrest)

-Similar recommendation was provided from the 2015 Recommendations from the International Liaison Committee on Resuscitation (ILCOR)
+Similar Recommendation was Provided from the 2015 Recommendations from the International Liaison Committee on Resuscitation (ILCOR)

 Pre-Hospital Hypothermia with Rapid Infusion of Cold Intravenous Fluids is Not Recommended: no evidence that this intervention has clinical benefit